Jinwen-Zhong/Orbit-wars-xmu/machine_learning/ml_notes.md

 For this reason, ML is currently viewed as an experimental extension rather than a core component.

+In addition, the current versions are still evolving, which means the feature set and decision logic may continue to change.

 ---

 ## Future Work